Top tips for walking with your recovering dog

 On which side of the dog should I walk?

-In many cases, it is best now and again to switch sides when walking your dog.
+In many cases, it’s best to switch sides now and again when walking your dog.
 So you’d perhaps walk on their left side in the morning, and on their right side in the afternoon.
 This helps muscles to build up more evenly on each side.

-If your dog has had cruciate or patellar surgery on one hind leg, then it is usually best to walk mainly on the side of the operated leg during early recovery.
-If you can keep the dog to a slow walking pace, then this positioning encourages the dog to place their operated leg more safely.
+For some conditions, it’s best to walk mainly on the side of the dog’s weakest hind leg.
+Check this with your vet or physiotherapist.
+If you can keep the dog to a slow walking pace, this positioning encourages the dog to place and use their weakest leg better.

 If you walk your dog on a slip lead, choke chain, or one-sided head-collar (none of which are advisable during recovery, as discussed here), then this will restrict which side you can restrain them from.

 How long should the walks be?